-To accomplish the Easement Purposes the following rights are conveyed to Grantee by this Easement:
+To accomplish the Conservation Purposes the following rights are conveyed to Grantee by this Easement:

-- A. The right to enforce protection of the Easement Purposes of the Property for which this Easement was acquired. - B. All future residential, commercial, and industrial rights, together with all development rights incidental thereto, that are now or hereafter allocated to, implied, reserved, or inherent in the Property except as may be specifically reserved to Grantor in this Easement.
+- A. The right to enforce protection of the Conservation Purposes of the Property for which the Easement was acquired. - B. All future residential, commercial, and industrial rights, together with all development rights incidental thereto, that are now or hereafter allocated to, implied, reserved, or inherent in the Property except as may be specifically reserved to Grantor in this Easement.
 The parties agree that such rights are hereby terminated and extinguished and may not be used on or transferred to other property.
 Neither the Property nor any portion thereof may be included as part of the gross area of other property not subject to this Easement for the purposes of determining density, lot coverage, or open space requirements, under otherwise applicable laws, regulations or ordinances controlling land use and building density.
 No development rights that have been encumbered or extinguished by this Easement shall be transferred to any other lands pursuant to a transferable development rights scheme or cluster development arrangement or otherwise.
-Nor shall any development rights or density credits be transferred onto the Property from other property. - C. The right to enter upon the Property on an annual basis, and more often if Grantee determines that such entry is warranted, at reasonable times in order to inspect and monitor compliance with and otherwise enforce the terms of this Easement ("Inspections"); provided that such entry shall be upon prior reasonable notice to Grantor, which, except in the event of an emergency or enforcement requiring immediate access as determined by Grantee, is defined as seven (7) days advance notice.
-Grantee shall not unreasonably interfere with Grantor's use and quiet enjoyment of the Property. - D. The right to conduct Inspections, annually or otherwise, to monitor Grantor's compliance with the terms of this Easement shall be in accordance with Rule Chapter 5I-7, F.A.C., and the Easement Monitoring Form attached hereto as Exhibit "C".
-The Grantee will review the completed monitoring form after each inspection and shall determine whether the uses and activities on the Property are consistent with the terms of this Easement and, where applicable, Grantee will enforce the terms through a corrective action plan, as agreed to by Grantor and Grantee; however, nothing in this section prohibits the Grantor and the Grantee from mutually agreeing to a reasonable opportunity to cure an identified deficiency in lieu of establishing a corrective action plan.
-Upon Grantee's finding that Grantor is in compliance with the terms of this Easement, a copy of the completed monitoring form will be provided to the Grantor and a copy will be retained by the Grantee for a minimum of five (5) years.
-Upon a finding of noncompliance, a corrective action plan may be developed, which may be a notation in the comments section on the monitoring form regarding completion of certain actions or cessation of actions in order to attain compliance or the plan may be a more detailed plan developed separately to set expectations and deadlines for completion of remedial measures.
+Nor shall any development rights or density credits be transferred onto the Property from other property. - C. The right to enter upon the Property on an annual basis, and more often if Grantee determines that such entry is warranted, at reasonable times in order to inspect and monitor compliance with and otherwise enforce the terms of this Easement ("Inspections"); provided that such entry shall be upon prior reasonable notice to Grantor, which, except in the event of an emergency or enforcement requiring immediate access, is defined as seven (7) days advance notice.
+Grantee shall not unreasonably interfere with Grantor's use and quiet enjoyment of the Property. - D. The right to conduct Inspections, annually or otherwise, to monitor Grantor's compliance with the terms and conditions of this Easement shall be in accordance with Rule 5I-7, F.A.C., and the "Monitoring Form," which is attached hereto as Exhibit "C".
+The Grantee will review the completed monitoring form after each inspection and shall determine whether the uses and activities on the Property are consistent with the terms and conditions of this Easement and, where applicable, Grantee will enforce the terms and conditions through a corrective action plan, as agreed to by Grantor and Grantee.
+Upon Grantee's finding that Grantor is in compliance with the terms and conditions of this Easement, a copy of the completed monitoring form will be provided to the Grantor and a copy will be retained by the Grantee for a minimum of five (5) years.
+Upon a finding of noncompliance, a corrective action plan shall be developed, which may be a notation in the comments section on the monitoring form regarding completion of certain actions or cessation of actions in order to attain compliance or the plan may be a more detailed plan developed separately to set expectations and deadlines for completion of remedial measures.
 In either case, the Grantee will work with the Grantor to negotiate a reasonable schedule, but all remedial measures shall be completed at Grantor's expense.